 - i.
-Site Area - a) A maximum net site area of 1000m2 for each dwelling unit, provided that the areas shall be exclusive of the acoustic setbacks required by the provisions of R10.6.1.5(e), (i) and (ii). - b) Compliance with R10.6.1.1(d)(i) in the Kikiwhenua Residential Area.

-ii.
-Site Coverage

-a) Compliance with R10.6.1.1(d)(ii) except for any sites in the Mātangi Residential Area adjoining lots on Meadowbrook Drive where the maximum amount of the site which may be covered by buildings shall be 45%.
+Site Area - a) A maximum net site area of 1000m2 for each dwelling unit, provided that the areas shall be exclusive of the acoustic setbacks required by the provisions of R10.6.1.5(e), (i) and (ii). - b) Compliance with R10.6.1.1(d)(i) in the Kikiwhenua Residential Area. - ii.
+Site Coverage - a) Compliance with R10.6.1.1(d)(ii). - b) At least 30% of the net site area for each dwelling unit in the Kikiwhenua Residential Area shall be permeable. - c) Dwelling units in the Whiskey Creek Residential Area (Map 7A.3) shall have the following permeable areas: - 25% of the net site area for each dwelling where this is between 171m2 and 366m2 - 30% of the net site area for each dwelling where this is between 367m2 and 449m2 - 35% of the net site area for each dwelling where this between 450m2 and 561m2 - 40% of the net site area for each dwelling where this between 562m2 and 1050m2 i.
+Any building (other than accessory buildings) containing a noise sensitive activity constructed within 80 metres of the nearest carriageway edge of State Highway 3 shall be designed, constructed and maintained in accordance with a design report prepared by a suitably qualified and experienced acoustical engineer stating that the design as proposed will achieve compliance with an internal noise level of 40dB LAea(24hr) in habitable rooms.

-iii.
-Permeable Surface

-At least 30% of the net site area for each dwelling unit in the Kikiwhenua Residential Area and at least 40% in of the net site area for each dwelling unit in the Suburban Low Density Areas in the Aokautere Greenfield Residential Area shall be permeable.

-(e) Acoustic Insulation and Setbacks for the Whakarongo Residential Area and Mātangi Residential Area
+(e) Acoustic Insulation and Setbacks for the Whakarongo Residential Area and Whiskey Creek Residential Area

-- i.
-Any building (other than accessory buildings) containing a noise sensitive activity constructed within 80 metres of the nearest carriageway edge of State Highway 3 shall be designed, constructed and maintained in accordance with a design report prepared by a suitably qualified and experienced acoustical engineer stating that the design as proposed will achieve compliance with an internal noise level of 40dB LAeq(24hr) in habitable rooms. - Provided that no such building is to be located within 40 metres of the nearest carriageway edge of State Highway 3. - ii.
+Provided that no such building is to be located within 40 metres of the nearest carriageway edge of State Highway 3.

+- ii.
 Any building (other than an accessory building) containing a noise sensitive activity constructed within 70 metres of the nearest edge of the railway track shall be designed, constructed and maintained in accordance with a design report prepared by a suitably qualified and experienced acoustical engineer stating that the design as proposed will achieve compliance with an internal noise level of 40dB LAeq(1hr) in living rooms and 35dB LAeq(1hr) in bedrooms. - Provided that no such building is to be located within 25m of the nearest edge of the Palmerston North Gisborne railway track. - iii.
 Where bedrooms with openable windows are proposed in buildings requiring acoustic insulation, a positive supplementary source of fresh air ducted from outside is required at the time of fit-out.
 For the purposes of this requirement, a bedroom is any room intended to be used for sleeping.
 The supplementary source of air is to achieve a minimum of 7.5 litres per second per person. - iv.
 For all other developments, compliance shall be achieved with the satisfactory design guidelines given in AS/NZS 2107:2000: Acoustics recommended design sound level and reverberation times for building interiors.